 It seems that top-line growth is integral to almost every executive’s plans, and in a lot of cases it’s simply taken as a given.
-But when we ask executives why they want to grow, why they believe that their growth objectives are within reach, and how they are planning to manage the change and adjustments that naturally come with growth we often get silence or poorly thought-through answers.
+But when we ask executives why they want to grow, why they believe that their growth objectives are within reach, and how they are planning to manage the change and adjustments that naturally follow, we often get silence or poorly thought-through answers.
 Often the answers to these questions differ meaningfully across a leadership team and, of course, further down the organization.

 There simply is not a clear or consistent narrative about the growth imperative or journey within many organizations.
 As a result, leadership teams are not prepared sufficiently to pursue the growth they all agree is so important.
 So, what are leaders to do?